2/19/2020

 Charlie Anderson

-Yeah.
-Thanks for taking my questions and congrats on Estella 2019.
-Thanks, Charlie.
-I want to start with automotive, a few things.
-I think number one, Q4 was a little bit lower operating income, looked like higher R&D. Was that just the startup ahead of the BMW?
+Q4 was a little bit lower operating income, looked like higher R&D. Was that just the startup ahead of the BMW?
 I was curious there.
 And then you did make some comments in your prepared remarks, Cliff, about production in the U.S. and then in Europe.
-I know you've talked about the Ford deal recently, but I wonder if there are any others to highlight that drives putting those facilities together.
-And then lastly, on automotive, I know P&D is kind of continuing probably to be ahead, assuming we're not basing there.
-So maybe just kind of curious what you're embedding in the guidance in terms of the rate of decline in the P&D business.
+I know you talked about the Ford deal recently, but I wonder if there are any others to highlight that drives putting those facilities together.
+And then lastly, on automotive industry, I know P&D is kind of continuing probably to be a headwind.
+I'm assuming we're not basing there, so maybe just kind of curious what you're embedding in the guidance in terms of the rate of decline in the P&D business.
 Thanks.

 speaker